djhunt-ibm/agentic-ai-client-bootcamp/usecases/intelligent-assistant/Intelligent AI Assistant.md

 Feel free to experiment further with variations of questions and adjust the Prompt Instructions as needed.

 Next we want to add a second action to our assistant, this time one that handles requests for recommendations about surplus data.
+Exit out of the current Action by clicking on the 'X' in the upper right corner of the window.
 Create a new Action and enter the following:
 - Customer starts with: `How can we handle the surplus on T001?`
 - Knowledge:
 ```